“When I was young I was hesitating about what to become - an engineer or a lawyer? And this is what brings both together!”

 - Citizenship of one of the member states of the European Patent Organisation.

-- Full university degree in physics, chemistry, engineering or natural sciences.
+- Diploma of completed university studies at Master’s level in physics, chemistry, engineering or natural sciences.

 The degree should be relevant to the technical field in which you would like to work.